-Copies of the updated regulation booklet, 2022-2024 Commercial Salmon Fishing Regulations for Prince William Sound, are available in the Cordova ADFG office.
+Copies of the regulation booklet, 2022-2025 Commercial Salmon Fishing Regulations for Prince William Sound, are available in the Cordova ADFG office.
+Regulation booklets that include changes made at the December 2024 Board of Fisheries meeting are not yet available.